History And Heritage

-Ashford is a borough rich in heritage, both natural and built.
-With 2,395 listed buildings, 42 scheduled monuments, 43 conservation areas, 6 registered parks and gardens, and 2 Areas of Outstanding Natural Beauty (AONBs), it boasts the most combined heritage assets compared with any other borough in Kent.
+The borough of Ashford has a rich natural and man-made history.
+There are 2,395 listed buildings, 42 scheduled monuments, 43 conservation areas, 6 registered parks and gardens and two Areas of Outstanding Natural Beauty (AONBs).
+As a result, it has more heritage sites than any other borough in Kent.

-With evidence of settlement dating back to the prehistoric times, Ashford’s history spans several millennia.
-First recorded in the Domesday Book in 1086 as having a church, two mills and 21 ‘households’ – large by medieval standards – Ashford was well on its way to becoming the large and diverse borough it is today.
+The town was first recorded in the Domesday Book in 1086.
+Here it was described as having a church, two mills and 21 'households', which was large by medieval standards.
+Even back then, Ashford was on its way to becoming a large and diverse borough.

 Ashford Heritage Strategy